scaleoutsystems/multimodal-MoE/notes/test_time_eval_across_contexts.md

 - Strong across most contexts.
 - **Road type** is the strongest context effect.
 - Weather and lighting matter somewhat, but less.
+- The updated 30-epoch LiDAR-only baseline is stronger than the previous LiDAR-only numbers, especially on **AP@0.50**.

 ### Camera-only
 - Very weak on **AP@0.50**.